 Rose family (Rosaceae)

-Description: This native perennial plant is unbranched and about 3-6' tall.
+Description: This herbaceous perennial plant is unbranched and about 3-6' tall.
 The central stem is smooth and sometimes reddish.
 The alternate compound leaves are up to 2' long.
 They are often yellowish green, and become much smaller and sparser while ascending the central stem.
 Each compound leaf consists of 1-7 palmate leaflets that are aligned along each reddish leaf-stem in succession.
 Each leaflet is up to 6" long and across and has 2-5 cleft lobes.
 The margins are coarsely dentate.

 The inflorescence occurs on a long naked stalk, consisting of a panicle of pink buds and flowers about 5-8" across.
 Each flower is about 1/3" across, consisting of 5 pink petals and numerous long white stamens with pink anthers.
 The overall appearance of the inflorescence resembles wind-tossed fluff or foam, and is quite beautiful.
 The flowers bloom from the bottom up, and have little or no fragrance.
 The blooming period occurs from early to mid-summer, and lasts about 3 weeks.
 Afterwards, straight reddish fruits develop that are about ¼–½" across.
 The root system consists of a taproot and rhizomes.
 Queen-of-the-Prairie tends to form colonies under moist conditions.

 Cultivation: The preference is full or partial sun, and wet to moist conditions.
 The soil should be high in organic content, and can contain a little sand.
 The cooler climate of the Great Lakes region is preferred, rather than hot, dry summer heat.
 Occasionally, the leaves become spotted from foliar disease, otherwise it is not subject to any special problems.